Abstract

 The method with which an artist, writer, performer, athlete, or other producer employs technical skills or materials to achieve a finished product or endeavor.

-A type of paint in which pigment is mixed with a water-soluble binder, such as egg yolk.
+A painting medium in which colored pigment is mixed with a water-soluble binder, such as egg yolk; a painting done in this medium.

 The state of being stretched or strained; in construction, the level of tautness when a load is applied to a structure.